Registered Funds & Independent Trustees

 Registered Investment Companies and Registered Commodities Pools

 Sullivan & Worcester lawyers have provided legal advice to registered fund complexes, large and small.
-Today we are counsel to the funds and/or independent trustees of more than 20 complexes with several hundred funds and over $700 billion in assets.
-And while we represent some of the largest mutual fund complexes, because of our focus on partner-client interaction, we are especially well positioned to help mutual fund complexes with managed assets up to $100 billion.
+Today, we are counsel to the funds and/or independent trustees of more than 20 complexes with several hundred funds and over $700 billion in assets.
+And while we have represented some of the largest mutual fund complexes, with our focus on partner-client interaction, we are especially well positioned to help mutual fund complexes with managed assets up to $100 billion.

 We have represented mutual funds in a variety of matters, such as formation and registration, corporate governance, compliance, risk management, and mergers and acquisitions.
-We are experienced in helping clients to bring alternative investment strategies to the registered funds market, including hedge fund-, commodity fund- and derivative-based strategies.
+We are experienced in helping clients to bring alternative investment strategies to the registered fund market, including hedge fund-, commodity fund-, and derivative-based strategies.
 We have helped clients develop composite indices tracking alternative assets and incorporate them into passively managed exchange-traded funds (ETFs).
-We regularly assist clients to create fund and share class structures to satisfy multiple distribution channels.
-We also regularly advise clients on compliance matters, including privacy and cybersecurity, and reporting, custody, trading and valuation matters relating to alternative asset classes in addition to traditional debt and equity.
+We also regularly assist clients to create fund and share class structures to satisfy multiple distribution channels.
+We regularly advise clients on compliance matters, including privacy and cybersecurity, and reporting, custody, trading, and valuation matters relating to alternative asset classes in addition to traditional debt and equity.